SunnyAris/POSTMAN/Postman_Tests.md

     pm.response.to.have.status(200);
 });
 ```
-1. Copy an paste in onother request on test tab
+1. Copy an paste in another request on test tab
 2. Click send
 3.
    If test fail with 201 or 204 change 200 to 201 or 204